Prepare your taste buds for a tasty trip to Morocco! Here are our top 15 Moroccan culinary specialties.

 Prepare your taste buds for a trip to the land of Moroccan sweets!.

-The gazelle horn is undoubtedly the best known and most appreciated of these pastries.
-Made from crushed almonds and orange blossom, it goes wonderfully with the mint tea ritual.
+The gazelle horn is undoubtedly the best-known and most appreciated of these pastries.
+Made from crushed almonds and orange blossoms, it goes wonderfully with the mint tea ritual.

 Chebakia is an essential pastry on Moroccan tables during Ramadan.
 This honey specialty is deliciously embellished with almonds, sesame seeds, and various spices.
 A refined and unbeatable recipe!.